 If you love making art, you'll miss it when it's gone.
-And if you do choose to study Art, chances are, it will
+And if you do choose to study Art, chances are, it will be your favourite class of the day.

 Working as part of a creative team is inspiring and fun.
 You'll find that your new-found skills will translate to many other parts of your life.
 You can get really creative once you have an eye for layouts and design.